 Have you hugged someone today?
 If not, consider the fact that from a very young age, physical contact plays a vital role in our growth and ability to thrive.
-Let us not forget that beyond childhood, touch remains an important ingredient in our health and happiness.
-And let us not overlook the amazing benefits of hugging that would serve our health and happiness on a deep level.
+Beyond childhood, touch remains an important ingredient in our health and happiness.
+Let’s not overlook the amazing benefits of hugging that would serve our peace and joy on a deep level.

 “One day someone will hug you so tight that all your broken pieces will stick back together.” – Unknown